Knowledge graphSettings

 Platform baseline first

-Establish CI/CD, secrets management, observability, and policy-as-code before scaling migration to many production workloads.
+Establish CI/CD, secrets management, observability, and policy as code before scaling migration across many workloads.

 • Shared deployment templates